lnicastro/DIF/README.md

 ## Requirements

-1. MySQL / MariaDB source code compiled (same version as the system version OR installed)
+1. MySQL / MariaDB source code configure cia `cmake` (same version as the system version OR installed)
 2. make or gmake
-3. Perl `DBI/DBD-mysql` modules
+3. Perl `DBI/DBD-MySQL` modules

 ## Compile and install

-**Note:** as of version 0.5.5 you do not need to install the source compiled version.
+**Note:** as of version 0.5.5 you do not need to compile and install the source compiled version.

 **Note:** if you download the code via `git clone`, to avoid autotools requirements with a message like this:
 ```